basepr1me/SecuritX/README.md

 * 2FA verification after 24 hours of inactivity
 * Ability to block domains and members by email address
 * Simple installation

+# What does this do anyway?

+Once installed for a company, people who wish to send the company PHI can request and verify an account.
+They can then upload PDFs to the company.
+If the member who requested an account has the same domain as the company, they are only given the option to request administration or editor rights.

+Administrators and editors of the company can download those files.
+This option can be shut off during installation of other means of file transfer are implemented by the installer.

+Administrators can send files to anyone who is a member.
+Editors can send files to members that are part of their company only.

+Administrators and editors can invite members.
+This allows administrators and editors to receive files directly from the person they have invited.
+This is a handy way, especially for hospices, to get paperwork signed and swapped with the family caregiver, POA, etc.

 # Installation